benji920/ece-webtech-blogging-app/README.md

   Graduation: 2/2

   A design switch allows the user to turn on or off the dark theme.
-It persits throught the user session
+It persits throught the user session.

 * Accent color selection

   Graduation: 4/4

   A theme selector in the header allows the user to select his favorite color and use it as a primary color of the theme.
 We kept it discreet in order to keep the website interface consistent.
+Ce can easily add more colors.
+It can be used simultaneously with the dark mode.

 ## Bonus

-* Task title
   - Every comments dispalys the relative time from when it was publish (few second ago, an hour ago, a day ago).
   - Users' profile pages display user information and their articles and comments.
   - Comment section display the number of comments under every articles.